Mechanical Keyboard vs Membrane: Which One Should You Buy?

 Frequently Asked Questions

-Are mechanical keyboards really better for typing?
+Are mechanical keyboards better than membrane keyboards for typing?

-What is the quietest mechanical switch?
+What is the quietest mechanical keyboard switch type?

 Is a mechanical keyboard worth it for office work?